AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/Unit.md

 AttributeFamilyType.Unit Property
 =================================
-AutomationML 2.1 APIGets and set the Unit.
+Gets and set the Unit.
 If the Unit is not defined for this AttributeType but a [BaseClass][1] exists, the Unit of the BaseClass is returned.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)